 Operating Expenses.
-Our quarterly operating expenses in absolute dollars increased sequentially for all the periods presented, primarily driven by growing employee and contingent headcount and personnel-related expenses, as well as marketing and advertising expenses associated with our efforts to increase our overall subscriber base and product sales.
+Our quarterly operating expenses in absolute dollars have increased significantly from fiscal 2018 to fiscal 2019, primarily driven by growing headcount and personnel-related expenses, as well as marketing and advertising expenses associated with our efforts to increase our overall subscriber base and product sales.